-When you successfully enter login information on the login page, web interface will be displayed.
-The left side of the web interface contains a menu tree with sections for monitoring (Status), configuration (Configuration), customization (Customization) and administration (Administration) of the router.
+When you successfully enter login information on the login page, the web interface will be displayed, see Figure 2.
+The left side of the web interface contains a menu tree with sections for Status monitoring, Configuration, Customization, and Administration of the router.

-Name and Location items in the right upper corner display the name and location of the router in the SNMP configuration (see 4.14.6).
-These fields are user-defined for each router.
+The Name and Location fields, identifying the router, can be displayed in the right upper corner of the web interface.
+It can be configured in the SNMP configuration (see 4.15.6).